FIU Panthers football: Don Strock era (2002–2006)

+2005 season

-The Panthers moved to Division I-A in 2005.
-Many of the season's players were from the 2003 recruiting class.
+With the Panthers' move to Division I-A in 2005, many of the season's players were from the 2003 recruiting class.
 Keyonvis Bouie, FIU's linebacker recorded 118 tackles in nine games, 11 for a loss and three interceptions.
 A second linebacker, Antwan Barnes recorded 15 tackles for a loss and added 11 sacks to his statistics.
 On offense, FIU's quarterback, Josh Padrick who passed for 2743 yards and 13 touchdowns.
 His primary target was Chandler Williams, who caught 61 passes for a total of 870 yards.
 It was these defensive performances that allowed FIU to compete with the teams in Division I-A and finish the season 5–6.

 FIU had found the foundation upon which the team would be built.
 As characteristic of FIU's athletic department, the following year, FIU signed to play harder teams.
 FIU was headed in the right direction but still lacked consistency, and organization.

+2006 season

-As they began their 2006 season they almost evenly matched the teams which they played, losing almost all of their first few games by very narrow margins: Middle Tennessee 7–6, USF 21–20, Bowling Green 33–28, Maryland 14–10, and University of North Texas 22–25 (7OTs).
+As the Panthers' began their 2006 season they almost evenly matched the teams which they played, losing almost all of their first few games by very narrow margins: Middle Tennessee 7–6, USF 21–20, Bowling Green 33–28, and Maryland 14–10.

+On October 7, 2006, FIU lost to the University of North Texas, 22–25 in 7 overtimes, tying the record for the most overtimes played in college football at the time.

 On October 14, 2006, FIU and the Miami Hurricanes met for the first time in what was supposed to be the beginning of an annual cross-town rivalry game.
 Nine minutes into the second half the two teams engaged in a brawl involving players from both schools, including one injured FIU player on crutches and one UM player using his helmet as a weapon.

 The violence later spilled into the stands, where several spectators were arrested and later released without charges.

-31 players were later punished for the incident, including 13 Miami players and 18 FIU players.
+31 players were punished for the incident, including 13 Miami players and 18 FIU players.
 Two FIU players were kicked off the team.

 The FIU defense still finished 28th nationally, and 4th in pass defense.
 Antwan Barnes ranked 3rd in the nation in tackles for loss with 22 and 6 sacks.
 Bouie gained 119 tackles 18 for loss, and Alexander Bostic would add 98 tackles, 19 for loss and 8 sacks.
 Barnes, Bouie and, Bostic came to be known as the "Killer B's".
 On offense, FIU's receiver Chandler Williams, caught 67 passes for 664 yards.